 We are also involved with the Teen Health Clinic at Baylor College of Medicine.

-See more about each of our outreach efforts below:
+See more about each of our reproductive health outreach efforts below:

 Saturday Morning Science 2 Program

-Working with the Office of Diversity and Community Engagement, the center developed a new Saturday Morning Science 2 program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.
+Working with the Baylor College of Medicine Office of Diversity and Community Outreach, the Center for Reproductive Medicine developed a new Saturday Morning Science 2 program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.

-We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2013.
-For additional information, including fall 2015 SMS 2 session dates and program costs, please visit the Office of Diversity and Community Engagement.
+We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2014.
+Register online.
+For additional information, including fall 2015 SMS 2 session dates and program costs, please visit the Office of Diversity and Community Outreach at (713) 798-8646.

-Lectures are given by international leaders in reproductive science, see the previous lecture topics below:
+Lectures are given by international leaders in reproductive science.
+Previous topics included: